ajai-jayakumar/diamond-sweeper/README.md

 > $ npm install

 **Note:**
-**Need minimum node v8 for the project to run, since node sass has been used.**
+**Need minimum node v8.x version for the project to run, since node sass has been used.**

 **3. How to launch**